golang/dep/docs/FAQ.md

 If your dependers are using `dep`, this is not a concern, as `dep` takes care of stripping out nested `vendor` directories.

-## How do I configure a dependency that doesn't tag its releases?
+## <a id="how-do-i-configure-a-dependency-that-doesn-t-tag-its-releases"></a>How do I configure a dependency that doesn't tag its releases?

 Add a constraint to `Gopkg.toml` that specifies `branch: "master"` (or whichever branch you need) in the `[[constraint]]` for that dependency. `dep ensure` will determine the current revision of your dependency's master branch, and place it in `Gopkg.lock` for you.
 See also: [What is the difference between Gopkg.toml and Gopkg.lock?](#what-is-the-difference-between-gopkgtoml-the-manifest-and-gopkglock-the-lock)